UniFormal/MMT/src/mmt-isabelle/README.md

 should be available over some months; it corresponds to Isabelle/742c88258cf8.

+## Side-conditions and potential problems

+* Ubuntu Linux 18.04: the kernel update linux-image-4.15.0-36-generic introduces
+  a timing problem with socket communication in the Isabelle Prover IDE that affects all Isabelle versions since 2013.
+Loading big sessions becomes very slow.
+This can be avoided by downgrading to linux-image-4.15.0-34-generic or by including the changeset Isabelle/6ededdc829bb.

+* Java 8: too many CPU cores (e.g. 20, 40, 80) degrade the performance to a
+  point where it is almost unusable.
+Java 11 works much better in this respect, but requires a more recent Isabelle repository version (e.g. Isabelle/9dabb405a3ba).

 ## Setup

 Isabelle/MMT is a command-line tool within the Isabelle system environment.